bef17821/Group-2-Project-2/README.md

 - Hamilton County
   ~6.3 per 10,000 people with the lowest population in NY (5,107 as of 2020)

-County with the highest per capita race-based crime:
+County with the lowest per capita race-based crime:
 - Montgomery County
   ~2.2 per 10,000 people, with a population of 49,532 as of 2020 (46 largest county out of 62 in New York)